-As written, the code does not implement a method for taking credit for reduced air leakage in homes.
+As written, the Code does not implement a method for taking credit for reduced air leakage in homes with the exception of Chapter 9 credits for improved air leakage control.
+For further details on Chapter 9 of the Code, please see Chapter 9 of the Builders Field Guide.
 The Code requires that 0.35 ACH be used for both the proposed and target building calculations.
-In addition, the code does not specify how to calculate the energy impacts of required mechanical ventilation.
+In addition, the Code does not specify how to calculate the energy impacts of required mechanical ventilation.